Skip to main content

 7 mentions Positive Neutral Negative

 The game's graphics are described as bright and aesthetically pleasing, featuring a modern pastel style that evokes nostalgia for 8- and 16-bit era visuals.
-However, some users criticize the graphics as plain and lacking detail, suggesting that the overall presentation feels more like a university project than a polished title.
-Despite these mixed opinions, the visuals are generally considered suitable for a free game, complementing its fast-paced gameplay.
+However, some users criticize the overall visual quality, noting a lack of detail and a plain appearance, which may reflect its origins as a university project.
+Despite these mixed reviews, the graphics are generally considered suitable for a free game, complementing its fast-paced gameplay.

 • “Ball-moving games are few, and this one is a fresh addition to the genre, with its bright pastel visuals and snappy traversal mechanics.”